 Each service account is associated with two sets of public/private RSA key pairs that are used to authenticate to Google: Google-managed keys, and user-managed keys.

 Google-managed key pairs imply that Google stores both the public and private portion of the key, rotates them regularly (each key can be used for signing a maximum of two weeks), and the private key is always held in escrow and is never directly accessible.
-Cloud IAM provides APIs to use these keys to sign on behalf of the service account.
-See Creating Short-lived service account credentials for more information.
+IAM provides APIs to use these keys to sign on behalf of the service account.
+See Creating short-lived service account credentials for more information.

 User-managed key pairs imply that you own both the public and private portions of a key pair.
 You can create one or more user-managed key pairs (also known as "external" keys) that can be used from outside of Google Cloud.
 Google only stores the public portion of a user-managed key.